Lewis Pugh is an inspirational speaker, endurance swimmer and UN Patron of the Oceans.

 Over a period of 30 years, Lewis has pioneered swims in the most challenging environments on earth, developing an understanding of the beauty and fragility of life and its many ecosystems.

 In 2007 he undertook the first long-distance swim across the North Pole, wearing just Speedo swimming trunks, to highlight the melting of the Arctic sea ice.

 He followed this up with a swim across a glacial lake on Mount Everest to draw attention to the melting glaciers in the Himalayas.

 In 2018 Lewis became the first person to swim the 528km length of the English Channel.

 Lewis’ driving purpose is to protect our oceans.

-In 2015 he played a pivotal role in creating the largest protected area in the world in the Ross Sea off Antarctica.
+In 2016 he played a pivotal role in creating the largest marine reserve in the world in the Ross Sea off Antarctica.
 The media coined the term “Speedo Diplomacy” to describe his efforts swimming in the icy waters of Antarctica and shutting between the USA and Russia to help negotiate the final agreement.